 Full beards prohibited

 Many airlines have strict regulations that prohibit pilots from having full beards.
 The reason behind this is the requirement for a proper seal on the oxygen masks pilots use in case of an emergency.
-A full beard can prevent the mask from fitting securely, leading to potential safety hazards.

 Additionally, a clean-shaven face allows for a better seal when using other safety equipment like oxygen masks or respirators.